priyanka-manoj/Text-Analysis-LLM-Taskflow/README.md

 5. Run all cells sequentially

 ## Dataset
+TaskFlow is a fictional SaaS company created for this project.
-Synthesized a dataset of 50 support tickets with ticket id and ticket text with the help of Claude.
-The support issues represent real day-to-day issues faced in SaaS companies.
+The dataset of 50 support tickets was synthesised with the help of Claude (Anthropic) to represent realistic day-to-day issues faced in SaaS support teams.

 ## API Key Setup
 1. Create a free account at console.groq.com